darius/parson/eg_itsy/README.md

 The syntax for pointers and arrays (their declaration and use) has appeared earlier in the SPECS alternative syntax for C++ (Ben Werther & Damian Conway) and in Odin (...).
-I didn't get it from them but by following the implications of a remark long ago whose source I've forgotten, saying that C declaration syntax would've worked readably if only the prefix '*' operator had been postfix.
+I didn't get it from them but by following the implications of a remark in Ritchie's "The Development of the C Language": "Sethi observed that many of the nested declarations and expressions would become simpler if the indirection operator had been taken as a postfix operator instead of prefix".
+For this he references R. Sethi, "Uniform Syntax for Type Expressions and Declarators."
+Softw., Pract.
+Exper.
+11 (6): 623-628 (1981).
+Unfortunately I can't find that paper online.